19 May 2022

 A foundation comes into being upon the founder endowing the foundation with its initial capital, subscribing his name to the Constitution of the foundation and registering the foundation with the Guernsey Registrar of Foundations.

 The name of the foundation must contain the word “Foundation” or the abbreviation “Fdn.”.
 Every foundation must have a registered office in Guernsey at all times and the name, address of the registered office must be included in all correspondence sent on behalf of the foundation, together with its registration number.
+With effect from 15 August 2017 a Guernsey foundation must also have a resident agent who is either an individual resident agent in Guernsey who is a foundation official or a Guernsey regulated corporate services provider.

 The foundation’s Constitution is comprised of two core documents; the Charter and the Rules of the foundation.
 The Charter must contain the name and purpose of the foundation, a description of its initial capital or endowment (there is no minimum) and, if it is a foundation with limited duration, the duration must be stated.
 It may contain anything else that the founder wants to include.
 The Rules set out the operative provisions of the foundation and detail the functions of the councillors, the procedures for the appointment, retirement and remuneration of councillors and any guardian, and also identify the default recipient.
 The Rules may, and in practice do, specify other matters such as how the assets of the foundation should be applied and how beneficiaries may be added or excluded.
 They may also impose obligations on a beneficiary such as a condition of benefitting or contain protective measures to terminate a beneficiary’s interest, for example if he becomes insolvent.

 A Guernsey foundation must have a purpose, the only restriction being that it cannot have as its purpose the carrying out of any commercial activities.
 It can, however, carry out commercial activities that are ancillary or incidental to its purpose.
-Consequently, a Guernsey foundation can be established for a wide array of purposes including to administer assets for its beneficiaries or to act as trustee of a trust or trusts (“PTF”) or established as a charity with purely charitable purposes or for other philanthropic purposes.
+Consequently, a Guernsey foundation can be established for a wide array of purposes including to hold or administer assets for its beneficiaries or to act as trustee of a trust or trusts (“PTF”) or established as a charity with purely charitable purposes or for other philanthropic purposes.
 The purpose of a foundation may only be amended by the exercise of an express power to amend in the Charter or by order of the Royal Court.

 The Law includes a “firewall provision” providing that all questions arising in relation to a Guernsey foundation are to be determined in accordance with Guernsey law.
 No judgment or order of a Court outside of Guernsey shall be recognised or enforced in respect of a Guernsey foundation where it is inconsistent with the Law or the Royal Court, for the purposes of safeguarding the purpose of the foundation or the interests of the beneficiaries or in the interest of the proper administration of the foundation, so orders.